SYLLABUS:

 Homeworks (10%)

-Seminar reports (5%) (attendance of minimum 4 seminars in the field of surface and colloid science is required).
+Online seminar reports (5%) (minimum 4 online seminars in the field of interface / colloid science is required.
+Here are some ideas for these online seminars).

 Schedule of lectures:

 Reading Assignments: Ch.
-1, Ch.
 2 HJB, Capillary rise paper

 Handout: Surface curvature, Some solved problems